ksu-is/Synthesizer/README.md

 Can switch between sin wave and a sawtooth wave.
 Want to look for more formulas for different wave tables.
 Was able to generate .wav files and tune to different notes in the scale of C Major.

+7/25 Watched more YouTube tutorials and downloaded a repository that has functions that can get a wave and create a piano octave out of it.
+Borrowed some chords from a song called Borderline by Tame Impala and messed with the duration to make it sound nice.
+Well, it doesn't sound anything like the original song because of the rhythm and tone of the piano, but it's pretty cool nonetheless.
+So, I have meet my bare minimum requirements, but I would like to add a proper gui and map the notes to my keyboard.
+And maybe write a formula that makes the duration equal to how long I press a key.

 --Roadmap Tasks--
 Bare Minimum
--Be able to generate a song (something simple such as Mary Had a Little Lamb) via hard coding (currently only generating one signal)
+-[DONE]Be able to generate a song (something simple such as Mary Had a Little Lamb) via hard coding (currently only generating one signal)
 -Be able to change the wavetable to a few different options via hard coding

 Additional Tasks